opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     :param n: Input vector size.

-    :param tol: The threshold used for counting elements.
-We take all elements are less than ``tol``     as zero elements
+    :param tol: Threshold used for counting elements.
+All elements less than ``tol``  are considered as zero elements.

 .. index:: RTreeClassifier::read